dnrtrdata/codename-DiverDanni/README.md

 # notes-on-the-art-direction
 * I would like the visuals to be of the darker, moodier variety, similar to the visual-noise-driven light-rendering--and low-poly clever-animation-can-create-character-as-much-as-geometry--techniques used in **Playdead's Inside** (thoroughly outlined [here](https://www.youtube.com/watch?v=RdN06E6Xn9E)).
 * I would like to apply different noise (and otherwise shader) effects to seperate objects simultaneously.
 At this time, using the `Screen space - Camera` and locking the camera and/or light configuration--and therefore the effect--onto the desired Object as part of the Prefab, so it'll generate at spawn time, seems like a solution... but wherether it'll work that way is TBD.

-# notes-on-asset-store-leveraging
-* I've jumped the gun on picking appropriate tools and purchased more Asset Store assets than is probably wise, but they've been having a big sale (ending in ~ 10 hours, I beleive)... so I decided I could justify going a little overboard.
-> // There are worse forms of Pandemic retail therapy (see? justifying it EASY).
-If not for use in free-diving game, then for educational use and future products.
-Anywho, I did an inventory of Assets I hope to use for this project (very broad; will narrow down and cut candidates through testing and the prototyping process).

 # notes-on-the-*where-i'm-coming-from*-(drive-and-game-~~addiction~~-inspiration)
 * I'm excited about this project because it'll give me a venue to play with screen-space controls I haven't-yet seen utilized in the IR genre: I want to use a swipe control-scheme ~~reverently inspired by~~ shamelessly stolen from the brilliantly addicting--but sadly outdated--cover-shooters [Epoch](https://www.youtube.com/watch?v=nt3vcJmilqU) and [Epoch 2](https://www.youtube.com/watch?v=xkD57QHmTTE) from [Uppercut Games](https://www.uppercut-games.com/).
 I love **these controls, the character's response, and the projectile-timing mechanic to time movement.** The **feel/experience** as a whole is immensely satisfying to me.